GoldenbergLab/lab-helper-codes/guides/aws/s3-tasks/README.md

 3. A list in a table called "Records" will appear.
 Click **Create record**.
 4. When prompted to "Choose routing policy", select **Simple routing** and click **Next**.
 5. Configure **two** separate records, *A* and *AAAA*.
 Do the following to create each:
-  a.
-Click **Define simple record**.
+  - Click **Define simple record**.

-  b.
-For "Record name", write the subdomain for the task and phase.
-This should _match exactly_ the
-     name you give to the CloudFront distribution `new-task-name-and-phase`.
+  - For "Record name", write the subdomain for the task and phase.
+This should _match exactly_ the name you give to the CloudFront distribution `new-task-name-and-phase`.

-  c.
-For "Value/Route traffic to", select "Alias to CloudFront distribution".
-It should automatically
-     fill in "US East (N. Virginia)" for the region.
+  - For "Value/Route traffic to", select "Alias to CloudFront distribution".
+It should automatically fill in "US East (N. Virginia)" for the region.
 Then, "Choose distribution" will provide in a dropdown the names of CloudFront distributions that are equipped for the _exact name_ used as a CNAME in the previous set of steps.
 The distribution you should match the CloudFront URL (i.e., `dbmsd35c91.cloudfront.net`).

-  d.
-Select for "Record type" either **A** or **AAAA**, or whichever of these two you have not yet done.
+  - Select for "Record type" either **A** or **AAAA**, or whichever of these two you have not yet done.
 6. Finally, click **Create records**.

 ## Downloading task data